fbpxl

 Be reflective practitioners and don't be afraid to adjust your programs as you go!
 I recommend reading up on formative assessment techniques (otherwise known as assessment FOR learning) in order to build up a repertoire of ways that you can be checking in on student understanding throughout your entire teaching and learning sequence!

-1. My free resource library, The Freebee Library, is packed full of free resources for you to use with your students to take good writing to GREAT writing!
+1. My free resource library, the Freebee Library, is packed full of free resources for you to use with your students to take good writing to GREAT writing!
 You'll also find a full Imaginative Texts Writing Program.

 2. My Kindergarten Writing Bundle for Imaginative Texts will be the perfect addition to your kindergarten writing curriculum.
 Whether you're looking for a mini lesson, or a full week or term of lesson plans, you'll find loads of quality and engaging activities to use with your students, including: